-However the following steps may be applied where appropriate:- a) Keep calm b) Gather Evidence
+However, the following steps may be applied where appropriate: - a) Keep calm.

 Although sometimes difficult, it is essential that leaders ensure that their response to comments posted on social media is proportionate and impartial A measured response is more likely to promote a positive outcome.